ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 This error means the user is NOT authenticated.

 Possible causes:
-Your process was issued with a ticket, which has now expired.
+- Your process was issued with a ticket, which has now expired.
-You did specify a keytab but it isn't there or is somehow otherwise invalid You don't have the Java Cryptography Extensions installed.
+- You did specify a keytab but it isn't there or is somehow otherwise invalid
+- You don't have the Java Cryptography Extensions installed.
-The principal isn't in the same realm as the service, so a matching TGT cannot be found.
+- The principal isn't in the same realm as the service, so a matching TGT cannot be found.
 That is: you have a TGT, it's just for the wrong realm.
-Your Active Directory tree has the same principal in more than one place in the tree.

 ## kinit -R failures

 kinit: Ticket expired while renewing credentials

-Solution 1: Check max_renewable_life in kdc.conf, set it to a positive value (say 10d) and restart KDC and kadmin services.
+- Solution 1: Check max_renewable_life in kdc.conf, set it to a positive value (say 10d) and restart KDC and kadmin services.
 Retry kinit -R

-Solution 2: modprinc -maxrenewlife 10days krbtgt/<host>@<realm>
+- Solution 2: modprinc -maxrenewlife 10days krbtgt/<host>@<realm>

 ## Clock skew too great
 This comes from the clocks on the machines being too far out of sync.